cube-js/cube/guides/material-ui-dashboard/content/5_multipage_dashboard_with_data_table.md

 export default TableComponent;
 ```

-Order status table cell uses simple component - StatusBullet.
-You can create this component by path `components/StatusBullet.js` with the following content.
+The table contains a cell with a custom `<StatusBullet />` component which displays an order's status with a colorful dot.
+Let's create this component in the `src/components/StatusBullet.js` file with the following contents:

 ```jsx
 import React from 'react';